HTS Bioinf - Using the vcpipe staging environment

 - NSC is accessible from your local computer when attached to the NSC network by a network cable.

-- TSD is accessible via VMWare Horizon or a web-browser logged in to the server
+- TSD is accessible via VMware Horizon or a web-browser logged in to the server

 view.tsd.usit.no